 While we would not normally recommend a bar for young children, the facade of Moe’s Tavern leads into a replica of Moe Szyslak’s eponymous watering hole and then opens up to Fast Food Boulevard (with an alternate entrance via Cletus’s Chicken Shack).
 It’s worth a look if you are familiar with the characters – you can snap a picture with Barney or even order a Flaming Moe (a non-alcoholic orange-soda concoction that both kids and grown-ups can enjoy).

-At the Kwik-E-Mart gift shop, you’ll find Milton out front enjoying a Buzz Cola, and inside you’ll find all the Simpsons merchandise you could dream of, along with plenty of Squishees (a.k.a.
+At the Kwik-E-Mart gift shop, Milton is out front enjoying a Buzz Cola.
+Inside, you’ll find all the Simpsons merchandise you could dream of, along with plenty of Squishees (a.k.a.
 Slurpees) for sale.

 World Expo